Chapter 7: Fells Point

 “Tell me about him,” Maren said.

 Hank put his hands flat on the table.
-The concrete was gritty under his palms, aggregate exposed by years of weather and the friction of a thousand strangers’ meals.
 His hands were still.
 Not restless, not needing to scrub anything off.
 That was the part he hadn’t told her yet — that after this dream, the scalding water hadn’t come.
 His body hadn’t recoiled.
 It had sat with what it learned.

 “His name is Warren Ostrowski.
 Retired firefighter, thirty-one years on trucks in Baltimore County.
 Not arson investigation — suppression.
 The kind of man who ran into buildings.”
 He paused.
 The sentence he’d started and abandoned three times on the drive over found its footing.
 “He’s not cold.
 That’s the thing.
 Harmon was cold — maintenance, routine, a man checking items off a list.
 Ostrowski is righteous.
 He’s running the same calculations I’d run on a seismic assessment, except he’s using them to decide which buildings deserve to stand.”

 “His daughter’s friend died,” Hank said.
 “Brianna.
 Twenty-three.
-Elementary education major.
 Fentanyl from the ground floor unit.
-Ostrowski knew the building.
-He knew what was in it and he knew every institution that had documented it and done nothing.
-And he has thirty-one years of understanding how fire moves through a structure — ignition patterns, flashover thresholds, ventilation.
-He knew the building would go fast because of the neglect, not because of the accelerant.”
+Ostrowski knew the building — knew what was in it and knew every institution that had documented it and done nothing.
+Thirty-one years of understanding how fire moves through a structure.
+He knew it would go fast.”

 “And Keisha Rowland was upstairs.”

 She was quiet.
-A family with two kids and a golden retriever spilled out of a minivan three spaces away.
-The kids ran for the restrooms.
-The dog pulled toward the grass strip.
+A family with two kids and a golden retriever spilled out of a minivan nearby.
 Normal people in a normal place doing a normal thing.

 “You sound like you understand him,” Maren said.
 Her voice careful — a probe, checking a wound for depth.